ASE and AAA Approved Auto Repair Shop

 If your battery is dying, or you accidentally deplete all the power from your battery by leaving the headlights on all night, you’ll need jumper cables to help jump start your car.
 These cables safely allow the transfer of power from one car battery to another, which enables you to start your engine and get to 12th Street Auto Care Center for a new battery or a full recharge.

 It’s a good idea to always keep a set of jumper cables in your vehicle just in case of an emergency.
 You never know when you can help a stranger or friend in need, or when you may need a jump for your car.
+Call 12th Street Auto Care Center today for your auto battery check, recharge or replacement.

 The battery housing is what keeps your battery in place.
 If you purchase a battery that is too big or too small for your vehicle, it won’t settle properly in the housing.
 That means cables can get unplugged, the terminals won’t fit snugly and you will likely not receive the appropriate lifespan from the ill-fitting battery.